 In addition to the global, regional and national regulatory procedures, each country carries out a process to decide how and when to administer the vaccine and to whom.

-Many countries, including the US and Canada, are using the Pfizer and Moderna vaccines, while other countries have licensed different vaccines.
+Many countries, including the US and Canada, are using the Pfizer, Moderna and J&J vaccines (AstraZeneca just in Canada), while other countries have licensed different vaccines.
 Countries around the globe are working on vaccine administration protocols.

 CANADIAN PROTOCOLS